Prosobranchia

-Prosobranchia was a large taxonomic subclass of sea snails, land snails and freshwater snails.
-This taxon of gastropods dates back to the 1920s.
-It has however been proven to be polyphyletic (consisting of more than one lineage of descent).
-Generally speaking in biology taxonomy is required to reflect phylogeny, in other words the classification of a group must reflect its evolutionary descent, as far as that is known, so the taxon Prosobranchia is no longer considered suitable to be used.
+Prosobranchia was a large taxonomic subclass of gastropods, which included sea snails, land snails and freshwater snails.
+This taxon dates back to the 1920s, but has since been proven to be polyphyletic (consisting of more than one lineage of descent).
+In biology taxonomy must reflect phylogeny and monophyletic groups are preferred; in other words, the classification of a group must reflect its evolutionary descent as far as that is known through studies of Morphology (biology) and genetic analysis, and must include a common ancestor and all of its descendants.
+Therefore, the taxon Prosobranchia with its multiple evolutionary origins is no longer considered suitable to be used.

 One can still encounter this subclass used as if it is still valid in many texts and websites.
-Although Prosobranchia is no longer generally accepted as a taxon by people who study living Mollusca, still the term prosobranch is legitimately used as an anatomically descriptive adjective or noun, and the taxon Prosobranchia is still sometimes used by paleontologists.
+Although Prosobranchia is no longer generally accepted as a taxon by malacologists, the term prosobranch is legitimately used as an anatomically descriptive adjective or noun, and the taxon Prosobranchia is still sometimes used by paleontologists.

-Prosobranch means gills in front (of the heart).
-In contrast opisthobranch means gills behind (and to the right of the heart).
+The majority of marine gastropods are prosobranch, as are a few land snails and freshwater snails.
+The prosobranch gastropods include the majority of marine snails, among them conches, cones, cowries, limpets, murexes, periwinkles, volutes and whelks, as well as numerous freshwater groups, and some land snails with an operculum.
 Prosobranchs have their gills, mantle cavity and anus situated in front of their heart.
 Most prosobranchs have separate sexes.

-The majority of marine gastropods are prosobranch, as are a few land snails and freshwater snails.
-The prosobranch gastropods include the majority of marine snails, among them conches, cones, cowries, limpets, murexes, periwinkles, volutes and whelks, as well as numerous freshwater groups, and some land snails with an operculum.